Loading, please wait...

 |Personal money, Passport,|

 Depending on what activities you have planned on your trip, you might need to add on something extra to your policy.
-If, for example, you intend on doing a bit of abseiling or water sports, you'll need to add on an extreme sports cover level as your basic level policy won't include this.
+If, for example, you intend on doing a bit of abseiling or water sports, you'll need to take out an additional activity pack as your basic level policy won't include this.
+There are 3 levels or activity packs to choose from, all of which can be added to your policy when getting a quote.
 It's always best to read the policy wording to make sure you're definitely financially covered in a worst-case scenario.

 Top 5 things to see and do in Costa Rica:

 Steam spouts from the top of Arenal volcano is a reminder of its once-explosive nature.
 Now, you can explore the volcano by hiking along one of its lava trails from 1968, as well as zip-lining and mountain biking.

 To experience Tortuguero, you will have to take a boat or aircraft to this north-east island.
 However, the opportunity for wildlife in this remote area is worth the trip; as well as caiman and manatees, it is also one of the best places to view sea turtles.

 This cloud forest wraps its greenery in a damp mist, which creates the perfect conditions for numerous different species of orchid and other plants.